PixelForm/hybrid/packages/reactivity/README.md

 > This package is undergoing some breaking changes.
 You'll still be able to use the `state` function but this will be renamed later to `signal`.
 Read the documentation for more info.

 # Upcoming: Version 1!
-I am proud to announcing the work in progress for version 1.
+I am proud to announce the work in progress for version 1.
 This version will include all necessary tools and functions for you to build a fully functional reactive framework!
 This version will also be having some breaking changes.
 Most functionality will continue to work for now but will be deprecated/change once version 1 is released.

 ## Braking changes in v1